 Does it fit my available space?
 A typical full-sized elliptical is about 79 inches long by 30 inches wide by 63 inches tall, and many front-drive ellipticals require additional clearance to the rear when in use.
 Don't forget to measure your ceiling height, too; most ellipticals will add an extra 1.5 feet to your own height.
 If you have less space, you may want to consider a compact or portable elliptical.

 Does it fit me?
 If you're especially tall or short, look for an elliptical with a longer or shorter stride length.
-The only way to know for sure is to get on the machine and exercise for a few minutes.
-Check your knee clearance.
-Do they almost hit the frame?
+That said, the only way to know how well any stride length suits you is to get on the machine and exercise for a few minutes.
 Is the motion comfortable?
+Do you have plenty of room for your limbs (knees and elbows especially) within the elliptical trainer's frame?
 If not, look elsewhere.
 Comfort is key.

 How often will I use the elliptical trainer?
-If you're committing to long, frequent workout sessions, you'll want a machine with a solid build and durable parts that's known to perform optimally and safely multiple times a week, year after year.
+If you're committed to long, frequent workout sessions, it pays to invest in a machine with the highest build quality and the most durable parts.

 Do I want movable handlebars?
 Although movable handlebars provide a moderate upper-body cardio workout, many exercisers prefer holding onto the stationary handlebars instead.
 If you're in the latter group, you can sometimes save money by opting for an elliptical that comes without moving handlebars.

 Shop around for the best deal.
 Online retailers often offer the best price, but reliable customer service can be a gamble.
 We saw some reports of customers who successfully asked their local retailer to match the price of an online site -- and got the local service, to boot.

 Double-check the website.
 Don't depend on specifications or warranty details from retail websites; these may be inaccurate or out of date.
 Double-check on the manufacturer's website for more accurate information.
 If you still have questions, call them for clarification.